Wagepoint

 - Employees can access pay stubs, W2s, and 1099s using a convenient online portal.

-- Employers can process off-cycle payroll.
+- Users can process off-cycle payroll.

 Cons:

-- Time tracking and paid time off management are only available as paid add-on products.
+- Time tracking and paid time-off management are only available as paid add-on products.

 - The platform lacks an employee database.